Sevada797/JS4hacking/Readme.md

 Cool updates upcoming !!
 Stay tuned :D

-(
-1) add menu() function for listing all other functions
-2) add other cool tools (SPOILER: reflection checker for cookies and storage items in html, auto-bruter script etc..)
-)

 ## How update the program
 Basically run
 >git pull origin main && bash bundle.sh

 after reinsall the extension on chrome. (delete & again->"load unpacked")